agibson2/F3K_Training/README.md

 # F3K TRAINING

+This is code originally by Mike (ON4MJ on rcgroups) with previous changes also by me to help convert it to a Widget for OpenTX.
+This is a work in progress to get it working on the new FrSky Ethos Lua RC radios.
+It currently requires an alpha build of Ethos 1.1.0 alpha 12 for it to work.

 Only Free Flight is working and it isn't pretty :)

 Version 4.0 Work in progress for FrSky Ethos radios using the alpha builds available from FrSky.
 It will likely take me a LONG LONG time to get it presentable and working as I still don't fully understand how it all works.
 It has taken me way too many hours just to get Free Flight partially working and Ethos Lua is still in alpha testing and API changing weekly.